JGK19/CarlosBot-Discord/README.md

 This project contains a basic Rock-Paper-Scissors-style Discord app built for the [getting started guide](TODO).

+A version of this code is also hosted [on Glitch](TODO).

 ## Project structure
-Below is a basic overview of the project structure with brief explanations:
+Below is a basic overview of the project structure:

 ```
 ├── examples    -> short, feature-specific sample apps